-Year Term 1 Term 2 Term 3 Nursery Reception Rather than being taught discreetly, the EYFS incorporate technology into the children's daily lives as it will be within their childhoods as they develop and into their adultives.
-For us at EHPS, technology in the EY means taking a photograph with a camera or a tablet, searching for information on the internet, playing games on the interact whiteboard, exploring mechanical toys, using a Beebot, watching a video clip - including of themselves and listening to music.
-Computational thinking is taught through plugged questioning- Barefoot principles.
-Year 1 We are Year 1 rule writers Simple computer skills NCCE - Computing systems and networks-Technology around us We are kind and thoughtful We are responsible internet and NCCE - Programming A - Moving a Robot NCCE-Creating media- Digital Year 2 We are Year 2 rule writers NCCE - Computing systems and networks: IT around us We are safe searchers NCCE- Creating media- Digital Music We are not online bullies NCCE- Programming B- Robot algorithms We are Year 3 rule writers We are digital friends We are internet detectives Year 3 NCCE-Computing systems and networks- Connecting computers NCCE - Creating media: Stop- frame animation NCCE- Programming B-Events and actions in programs We are Year 4 rule writers We are standing up to peer pressure We are aware that our online content lasts forever Year 4 NCCE - Computing Systems and Networks: The Internet NCCE - Data and information- Branching databases NCCE- Programming B- Repetition in games Year 5 We are Year 5 rule writers NCCE - Computing Systems and Networks: Systems and searching We are responsible for our online actions NCCE-Creating media- Web page creation We are content evaluators NCCE - Programming B- Selection in quizzes Year 6 We are online safety ambassadors NCCE- Data and information- Introduction to Spreadsheets.
+Year Term 1 Term 2 Term 3 Nursery Reception Rather than being taught discreetly, the EYFS incorporate technolo lives.
+For us at EHPS, technology in the EY means taking a photogr whiteboard, exploring mechanical toys, using a Beebot, watching a plugged questioning- Barefoot principles. aph with a camera or a tablet, searching for information on the internet, playing games on the interactive Year 1 We are Year 1 rule writers Simple computer skills NCCE - Computing systems and networks-Technology around us We are kind and thoughtful NCCE - Programming A - Moving a Robot We are responsible internet and device users NCCE-Creating media- Digital writing Year 2 We are Year 2 rule writers NCCE - Computing systems and networks: IT around us We are safe searchers NCCE- Creating media- Digital Music We are not online bullies NCCE- Programming B- Robot algorithms We are Year 3 rule writers We are digital friends We are internet detectives Year 3 NCCE-Computing systems and networks- Connecting computers NCCE- Programming B-Events and actions in programs NCCE - Creating media: Stop- frame animation We are Year 4 rule writers We are standing up to peer pressure We are aware that our online content lasts forever Year 4 NCCE - Computing Systems and Networks: The Internet NCCE - Data and information- Branching databases NCCE- Programming B- Repetition in games Year 5 We are Year 5 rule writers NCCE - Computing Systems and Networks: Systems and searching We are responsible for our online actions NCCE-Creating media- Web page creation We are content evaluators NCCE - Programming B- Selection in quizzes Year 6 We are online safety ambassadors NCCE- Data and information- Introduction to Spreadsheets.
 We will not share inappropriate images NCCE - Programming B - Sensing (Microbits) We are safe social networkers NCCE-Programming A- Variables in games